openhab/openhab-addons/bundles/org.openhab.binding.pushsafer/README.md

 # Pushsafer Binding

-The Pushsafer binding allows you to notify mobile devices of a message using the [Pushsafer REST API](https://pushsafer.net/api).
+The Pushsafer binding allows you to notify mobile devices of a message using the [Pushsafer API](https://www.pushsafer.com/pushapi).
-To get started you first need to register (a free process) to get an API token.
+To get started you first need to register (a free process) to get a Private Key.
-Initially you have to create an application, set its name and optionally upload an icon, and get the API token in return.
-Once you have the token, you need a user key (or group key) and optionally a device name for each user to which you want to push notifications.
+Initially you have to register a device with one of the client apps.
+After that you get a device id.

 ## Supported Things

 There is only one Thing available - the `pushsafer-account`.
-You are able to create multiple instances of this Thing to broadcast to different users, groups or devices.
+You are able to create multiple instances of this Thing to broadcast to different devices or groups with push-notification content and setting.

 ## Thing Configuration